 If you’re interested in a no guarantor loan, you must be able to prove your affordability and show yourself to be a responsible borrower.

 Absolutely.
 Any business that lends money to consumers in the UK must be regulated by the Financial Conduct Authority (FCA).
 Therefore, instalment loan lenders are regulated, and they must adhere to the strict compliance guidelines and practices that the FCA set out.

 As an FCA regulated broker, ThisLender also adheres to compliance and strict industry practice.
 To check if a consumer credit provider is regulated, you can search the Financial Services Register at any time.

 You will need to meet specific criteria to be eligible to apply for an instalment loan.
-Not all UK direct lenders will have the same eligibility criteria.
+Not all UK direct lenders will have the same eligibility criteria, and some are more difficult to be approved for than others.
 Generally, anyone living in the UK, aged over 18 years with a regular income is welcome to apply for this type of credit.

 All applicants will be subject to credit and affordability checks by the lender before the loan is released.
 This is done to confirm that you can afford to repay the loan.

 So, whether you’re purchasing something or need an emergency cash loan, these types of loans offer the stability of paying it off in manageable weekly or monthly fixed payments.
 Installment loans can give you the freedom to devise a plan to ensure that you have the flexibility to keep up with your other financial commitments.

 If you are having financial difficulties or need to speak to someone regarding your financial situation before applying for a loan you can get free and confidential advice from MoneyHelper (formerly The Money Advice Service), National Debtline or debt charity StepChange.